danielecanzoneri/gb-emulator/README.md

 - **Joypad Input**: Keyboard-mapped controls for all Game Boy buttons and D-Pad.
 - **Save States**: Automatically loads and saves `.sav` files alongside ROMs.
 - **Debugger**: Integrated graphical debugger with disassembly, memory viewer, register viewer, breakpoints, and step/continue/reset controls.
+- **Boot ROM**: Possibility to specify a boot rom with the `-boot-rom` flag, `None` skips it and sets the state of the emulator like after executing the original ROM.
 - **Cross-platform GUI**: Built with [Ebiten](https://ebiten.org/)  and [EbitenUI](https://ebitenui.github.io/)

 ## Project Structure